Kafka-In-Action-Book/Kafka-In-Action-Source-Code/README.md

 ## Disclaimer

-The author and publisher have made every effort to ensure that the information in this book and code was correct at press time.
+The author and publisher have made every effort to ensure that the information in this book was correct at press time.
 The author and publisher do not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from negligence, accident, or any other cause, or from any usage of the information herein.
+Note: The information in this book also refers to and includes the source code found here.